We are open and shipping orders.

 Some models of these vehicles have an A340 transmission:

 The related AW4 Transmission (see PML Part Number 11076) is found mostly in Jeep vehicles.
-Some early 4Runners may be able to use the AW4 pan.
+Some early 4Runners MAY be able to use Part Number 11076 but you would need to carefully check that the filter, stock pan and valve body are match those used by PML to develop the AW4 pan.

 A PML A340 pan will have: